awsdocs/aws-sam-developer-guide/doc_source/sam-specification-template-anatomy-globals.md

 Maps are also known as dictionaries or collections of key\-value pairs\.

-Map entries in the resource are **merged** with global map entries\.
-If there are duplicates, the resource entry overrides the global entry\.
+Map entries in the `Resources` section are merged with global map entries\.
+If there are duplicates, the `Resource` section entry overrides the `Globals` section entry\.

 Example: